riz-ahmed/Note-taking-apps-automation/README.md

 - rename '.md' file to the title of the Notion page
 - move extracts and the renamed file to Obisdian 'para-notes' folder
 - delete '.zip' file to clean up the downloads folder
+- switcher function enables the user to input the desired location in the para-notes folder so as to choose the desired areas for the new note